Henri de Lubac: Late years

 In 1969 Pope Paul VI, an admirer of de Lubac's works, had proposed making him a cardinal but de Lubac demurred, believing that for him to become a bishop, as required of all cardinals, would be "an abuse of an apostolic office".
 Paul VI, having committed to creating a Jesuit cardinal, conferred the honor on de Lubac's junior colleague Jean Daniélou instead.

 In the years after Vatican II, de Lubac came to be known as a "conservative theologian", his views completely in line with the magisterium – in contrast to his progressive reputation in the first part of his life.
 Contributing to this reputation, in 1972 de Lubac, alongside Joseph Ratzinger who later became Pope Benedict XVI, and Hans Urs von Balthasar, founded the journal Communio − a journal which acquired a reputation as offering a more conservative theology than Concilium.

 In 1983 Pope John Paul II offered to make de Lubac a cardinal, this time with a dispensation from being consecrated a bishop.
 De Lubac accepted and became the first non-bishop cardinal since the 1962 rule requiring cardinals to be bishops.
 In the consistory of 2 February 1983, Pope John Paul II raised de Lubac, at 87, to the College of Cardinals.
 He was created Cardinal Deacon of Santa Maria in Domnica.
 On 24 May 1990, de Lubac became the oldest living cardinal.
 He died in Paris in 1991.

+Possible canonization

+On 31 March 2023 the Bishops' Conference of France voted to open the cause for canonization for de Lubac due to his influence on Catholic theology and philosophy.
+If the Vatican agrees, he will firstly be given the title of "Servant of God".